Meet Jenya Draganova, RCC

 My Journey

-Before becoming a counsellor, I worked in education for many years, often supporting the emotional and mental health of the young people and communities I served.
-Over time, I felt drawn toward deeper one-on-one healing work—and that’s what led me here.
+Before becoming a counsellor, I worked in education for many years, often supporting the emotional and mental health of the young people and communities I was part of.
+I found myself naturally drawn to the conversations that went a bit deeper.
+The ones where something underneath the surface was trying to be understood.

 Education & Training

-Master of Counselling Psychology — Athabasca University
+• Master of Counselling Psychology — Athabasca University

-Bachelor of Education — University of British Columbia
+• Bachelor of Education — University of British Columbia

-Bachelor of Arts in Psychology — University of British Columbia
+• Bachelor of Arts in Psychology — University of British Columbia

-Externship in Emotionally Focused Therapy for Couples
+• Externship in Emotionally Focused Therapy for Couples